nicotsou/nicotsou.com/content/blog/react-twitter-clone/index.md

 }
 ```

 This is basically a _hook_.
 It's a kinda complicated topic that you can read more about it in the [official documentation](https://reactjs.org/docs/hooks-intro.html).
 We will come back to this topic in more detail.
 I have another post for you.
-For now, learn its api so and understand how React manages state.
+For now, learn its api and understand how React manages state.

 Ok, it's time for a small experiment.
 Take a look at the following example: